rsommerfeld/trocr/README.md

 ```

 This should install all necessary libraries.

+### Training without GPU:

-It is highly recommended to use a CUDA GPU, but at least prediction also works on a cpu.
+It is highly recommended to use a CUDA GPU, but everything also works on cpu.
+For that, install from file `environment-cpu.yml` instead.

+In case the process terminates with the warning "killed", reduce the batch size to fit into the working memory.

 &nbsp;